-- 1. Teacher Duty Days: The number of duty days for teachers during the 2009-2010 and 2010-2011 school years shall be 186. - 2.
-Holidays: Teachers are paid for seven (7) legal holidays authorized by the Board of Education.
+2. Holidays: Teachers are paid for up to seven (7) legal holidays authorized by the Board of Education.
 These holidays are Independence Day, Labor Day, Thanksgiving Thursday and Friday, Martin Luther King Day, Presidential Day and Memorial Day.
+Teachers working the regular school year will be paid for the six (6) holidays that fall during the regular school year.
 Teachers working the regularly scheduled work day before and the regularly scheduled work day after Independence Day shall be paid for this holiday.

 Paid holidays are a negotiated benefit for teachers and teachers are entitled to benefits at least proportional to the FTE.
-Therefore, teachers not regularly scheduled to work on a paid holiday shall be released the amount of seven and three-quarters (73⁄4) hours proportional to their FTE at another time which creates the least detrimental impact to instruction.
+Therefore, teachers not regularly scheduled to work on a paid holiday shall be released the amount hours proportional to their FTE at another time which creates the least detrimental impact to instruction.
 Such rescheduling shall be done by mutual agreement with the principal/supervisor at the beginning of the school year.
+For 2011-12, release time would be based upon a seven and three-quarters (73⁄4) hour day.
+Effective beginning with 2012-13, release time would be based upon an eight (8.0) hour day.